We independently select and share the products we love—and may receive a commission if you choose to buy.

 Routines also help comfort children in unfamiliar or tough circumstances.
 For example, if your child loves listening to you read a bedtime story before lights go out, doing so may help her sleep when she’s in a different environment.

-, a routine can be developed between a parent and child or a teacher and child to ease separations.
+In an early childhood setting, a routine can be developed between a parent and child or a teacher and child to ease separations.
 In a doctor's office or hospital, rituals can ease stress over blood draws, shots, or difficult procedures.

 According to , family stress is often first noted by the disruption of family routines.
 However, if routines are maintained under potentially vulnerable conditions such as divorce or financial strain, families are able to adapt better to change. can also help family members stay connected despite interpersonal conflicts.